Wetland: Partial reconstruction

 For this strategy, a mixture of natural regeneration and manipulated environmental control is used.
 This may require some engineering, and more intensive biophysical manipulations including ripping of subsoil, agrichemical applications of herbicides or insecticides, laying of mulch, mechanical seed dispersal, and tree planting on a large scale.
 In these circumstances the wetland is impaired and without human assistance it would not recover within an acceptable period of time as determined by ecologists.
 Methods of restoration used will have to be determined on a site by site basis as each location will require a different approach based on levels of disturbance and the local ecosystem dynamics.
+Another form of partial reconstruction includes the utilization of semi-natural wetlands, such as paddy fields that are agricultural plains covered by water during planting seasons.
+Human assistance is required in order to maintain paddy fields, as they are agricultural in nature, but they have the capacity to reduce flooding in more inland regions.

 Complete reconstruction

 This most expensive and intrusive method of reconstruction requires engineering and ground up reconstruction.
 Because there is a redesign of the entire ecosystem it is important that the natural trajectory of the ecosystem be considered and that the plant species promoted will eventually return the ecosystem towards its natural trajectory.

+In many cases constructed wetlands are often designed to treat stormwater/wastewater runoff.
+They can be used in developments as part of water-sensitive urban design systems and have benefits such as flood mitigation, removing pollutants, carbon sequestration, providing habitat for wildlife and biodiversity in often highly urbanised and fragmented landscapes.

+The mechanism by which wetlands are able to support flood mitigation efforts is multifold.
+Due to their capacity to hold excess volumes of water during periods of heavy rainfall or inland water flow, wetlands are able to elicit reductions in flood area, flood depth, and flood duration.
+Furthermore, wetlands are able to reduce the velocity of inland water flow, which is an additional mechanism by which wetlands reduce damages to local ecosystems and property found in surrounding regions.

+Traditional knowledge

+The ideas from traditional ecological knowledge can be applied as a holistic approach to the restoration of wetlands.
+These ideas focus more on responding to the observations detected from the environment considering that each part of a wetland ecosystem is interconnected.
+Applying these practices on specific locations of wetlands increase productivity, biodiversity, and improve its resilience.
+These practices include monitoring wetland resources, planting propagules, and addition of key species in order to create a self-sustaining wetland ecosystem.